IBM-Blockchain-Archive/marbles/README.md

 1. Fill out all the fields, then click the "CREATE" button
 1. After a few seconds your new marble should have appeared.
-    - If not refresh the page
+    - If not refresh the page by hitting the refresh button in your browser, or by pressing F5
 1. Next let’s trade a marble.
 Drag and drop a marble from one owner to another.
 Only trade it to owners within "United Marbles" if you have multiple marble companies.
 It should temporary disappear and then redraw the marble within its new owner.
 That means it worked!
     - If not refresh the page
 1. Now let’s delete a marble by dragging and dropping it into the trash can.
 It should disappear after a few seconds.